Krittiii/Tic-Tac-Toe/README.md

 cd tic-tac-toe
 ```

-Open the `index.html` file in your web browser to start playing!
+Go to the terminal of the folder saved and run ----> 'python tictactoe1.py' to play the game.

 ## Usage

 1. Open the `index.html` file in your preferred web browser.
-2. Choose your player type: Human vs Human or Human vs AI.
+2. Choose your player type: Human vs AI.
 3. Click on the grid to place your mark (X or O).
 4. The game will notify you of a win, loss, or draw.